-Gisele Bundchen fires back in feud with Brazilian minister
+Gisele Bundchen fires back in feud with Brazilian Minister

 - Pulitzer Prize-winning poet Mary Oliver dies at 83

-Bundchen cites a government report saying deforestation in Brazil rose nearly 14 percent from August 2017 to July 2018.
-She those behind illegal land occupation are the “bad Brazilians.”
+Citing a 13 percent increase in deforestation in Brazil, Bundchen said those behind illegal land occupations were the “bad Brazilians.”

+The public feud underscores the enormous international attention being focused on the Amazon basin and fears that Bolsonaro’s administration is geared to roll back environmental protections.

+Home to the lion’s share of the Amazon, the world’s largest rainforest, Brazil is seen as a key piece in fighting climate change.
+But Bolsonaro, a close ally of the agro-business caucus, has garnered the wrath of environmental advocates around the world for his views that the Amazon should be less regulated to make room for agriculture and other industries.